PalisadoesFoundation/talawa-admin/CONTRIBUTING.md

             yarn test --watchAll=false --coverage
             genhtml coverage/lcov.info -o coverage
             ```
+         1. The output of the `yarn test` command will give you a tablular coverage report per file
-         1. The coverage rate will be visible on the penultimate line of the `genhtml` command's output.
+         1. The overall coverage rate will be visible on the penultimate line of the `genhtml` command's output.
          1. The `genhtml` command is part of the Linux `lcov` package.
 Similar packages can be found for Windows and MacOS.
          1. The currently acceptable coverage rate can be found in the [GitHub Pull Request file](https://github.com/PalisadoesFoundation/talawa-admin/blob/develop/.github/workflows/pull-requests.yml).
 Search for the value below the line containing `min_coverage`.
+      1. _Testing Individual Files_
+         1. You can test an individual file by running this command:
+             ```
+             yarn test --watchAll=false /path/to/test/file
+             ```
+         1. You can get the test coverage report for that file by running this command.
+The report will list all tests in the suite.
+Those tests that are not run will have zero values.
+You will need to look for the output line relevant to your test file.
+             ```
+             yarn test --watchAll=false --coverage /path/to/test/file
+             ```
       1. _Creating your code coverage account_
           1. You can also see your code coverage online for your fork of the repo.
 This is provided by `codecov.io`
               1. Go to this link: `https://app.codecov.io/gh/XXXX/YYYY` where XXXX is your GitHub account username and YYYY is the name of the repository